 Each year, IMRF mails to all IMRF members a Personal Statement of Benefits which provides an account of wages reported, contributions made and service earned for the previous year.

-The Statement also includes estimates of your IMRF benefits: retirement, disability, death, and refund.
+The Statement also includes estimates of your IMRF benefits.

-You can view your IMRF Personal Statement of Benefits via the Document Archive in Member Access at www.imrf.org/myimrf
+You can view your IMRF Personal Statement of Benefits via Member Access at www.imrf.org/myimrf